First steps in Prodio – how to use production planning

 - Incomplete information, which stops you from accepting extra work or slowing you down, as you don’t know what’s the capacity of individual machines.

 If you answer yes at least once, there is good news – the solution is within your reach and production planning.

 Ready to Streamline Your Shop Floor?

 Online manufacturing software that puts you in control.

 Always updated lists of tasks for each operation or individual machine – Prodio’s production plan.

 Production plan as easily accessible list of tasks

-What’s the easiest form of assigning tasks that everybody understands?
-SIMPLE LIST OF TASKS, that’s why in Prodio employees see production plan in a form of list of task for each individual machine / operation and know exactly what to do and in which order.
+What’s the most accessible form of assigning tasks that everybody understands?
+SIMPLE LIST OF TASKS, that’s why in Prodio, employees see a production schedule as a list of study for each machine/operation and know exactly what to do and in which order.

 - The employee always chooses the first from the top task on the list.